akashdeepbansal/synopsis_ppt/slides.md

 ## Contextual Semantic

 - Audio rendering of equations depends on the context
+- $|A|$ can be Absolute value of A, Modulus of the complex number A, Order of A, Determinant of the matrix A, or Cardinality of A
 - Syntactic rendering leads to higher cognitive load.
 - True meaning of mathematical symbols can only rarely be deduced by their occurrence in a single formula alone